Aspect Ventures raises $150 million debut fund

-SAN FRANCISCO, May 14 (Reuters) - Two female venture capitalists have raised $150 million for their debut fund, bolstering the standing of the women in an industry that has come under intense criticism for its boys-club approach.
+SAN FRANCISCO (Reuters) - Two female venture capitalists have raised $150 million for their debut fund, bolstering the standing of the women in an industry that has come under intense criticism for its boys-club approach.

 Jennifer Fonstad, a former partner at Draper Fisher Jurvetson, and Theresia Gouw, a former partner at Accel Ventures, announced Thursday they had raised the cash for their nascent venture firm, San Francisco-based Aspect Ventures.